GRE testing will not be required for the Fall 2024 application process

 The Department of Anthropology reviews all applications together, approximately one month after each application deadline.
-This is because applicants must be accepted by the Toulouse Graduate School BEFORE their application can be reviewed by the Department of Anthropology.
-The Toulouse Graduate School takes approximately 1 month to make decisions.
-You will receive an admissions letter shortly after the admissions committee meets.
+You will receive decision letters shortly after the admissions committee meets.

 Additional Requirements and Information

 - The applicant must hold the bachelor's degree from an accredited U.S. institution or equivalent training at a foreign university.

 - Applicants must have adequate subject preparation in anthropology.
 If an applicant has fewer than 12 hours of anthropology, s/he must take a prerequisite leveling course the summer before the first year of study, ANTH 5000.
 If you need this prerequisite, you should to apply for the SUMMER term rather than Fall.
 This is particularly important for your Toulouse Graduate School application.

 - Core classes in the master's of applied anthropology program are restricted for majors in our program.